Forgot password

 Barrage (E) - A standard barrage attack.

-Bearing Shot (T) - Fires a bearing shot.
+Bearing Shot (T) - Fires a single bearing at the cursor.

 Pros & Cons